-A professional stager will make a big difference.
+A professional stager will also make a big difference.
 The psychology of space is an important factor, and the stager will help you present your space in the best possible light.
-[We know a couple of good local Stagers]
+[We know a couple of good local home stagers.]

 Replace fixtures one at a time.
 If you need a new appliance, make sure you replace it with an energy star appliance.
 Check out Lowes or Best Buy for their “Open Box” sales, the demos that they sell for 30 to 40% off.
 [We got a great dishwasher that way.]

 Kitchens and bathrooms are the most expensive to update, so if they require little to no work, buyers tend to be more interested.

 Cosmetic updates can go a long way, but keep in mind the comparable homes that are on the market.
 If the norm for your home is granite counters and stainless-steel appliances, (although there are alternatives to stainless-steel appliances), then you will want to be competitive when your home goes on the market.